hylang/hy/docs/language/api.rst

     Yeah, really!

-    ;; assuming that (side-effect) is a function that we want to call for each ;; and every value in the list, but which return values we do not care => (list-comp (do (side-effect x)
+    ;; assuming that (side-effect) is a function that we want to call for each ;; and every value in the list, but whose return value we do not care about => (list-comp (do (side-effect x)
     ...               (if (< x 5) (* 2 x)
     ...                   (* 4 x)))